digitalshawn/eot-transitions/README.md

 1. Power transistions between the two parties reduces the rate of change of the Whitehouse webiste.
 But the transitions lead to an increase in the change rate of the websites of EPA, HHS, and VA.
 2. Distance to the inauguration date increase the rate of change of the Whitehouse website.

+## Broad Findings

-Future directions:
+## Future directions
 1. Explaining why power transitions can generate differtial effects on the rate of change of different governmental websites.
-## Broad Findings